Audi Q7 Insurance Rates

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about auto insurance.
 Our goal is to be an objective, third-party resource for everything auto insurance related.
 We update our site regularly, and all content is reviewed by auto insurance experts.

-The average insurance rates for an Audi Q7 are $1,130 a year including full coverage.
-Comprehensive insurance costs on average $214 each year, collision costs $284, and liability insurance costs $474.
-Liability-only insurance costs as little as $522 a year, with high-risk driver insurance costing $2,428 or more.
-16-year-old drivers cost the most to insure at $4,424 a year or more.
+U.S. average insurance rates for an Audi Q7 are $1,130 a year with full coverage.
+Comprehensive insurance costs around $214 a year, collision insurance costs $284, and liability insurance costs around $474.
+Liability-only insurance costs as low as $522 a year, and high-risk driver insurance costs $2,428 or more.
+Teens pay the highest rates at up to $4,424 a year.

 Average premium for full coverage: $1,130

-These estimates include $500 comprehensive and collision deductibles, liability limits of 30/60, and includes both medical and UM/UIM coverage.
-Prices are averaged for all 50 U.S. states and Q7 models.
+Rates are based on $500 physical damage insurance deductibles, bodily injury liability limits of 30/60, and includes UM/UIM and medical coverage.
+Estimates are averaged for all U.S. states and Q7 trim levels.

-The examples above highlight why all drivers should compare rates based on a specific location and risk profile, rather than relying on rate averages.
+The ranges above demonstrate why it is important to compare prices for a specific zip code and risk profile, rather than relying on averaged prices.

 Use the form below to get customized rates for your location.